hakanayaz/PIRQ_Draft/Module 1/More_Examples/3_Object_Oriented_Example/C++/README.md

 Some things to notice from this step are:
 1. Punctuation marks, such as '(', ';', '}' often receive their own tokens.
 These will help guide the parser later on.
-2. In a typed language such as C++, datetypes are treated as keywords. 'double' and 'void' both appear above.
+2. In a typed language such as C++, datatypes are treated as keywords. 'double' and 'void' both appear above.
 These are also crucial later on and enable the compiler to spot type mismatches.
 3. Basically everything which is not a number, keyword (such as 'return'), operator ('equal' or 'arrow') or punctuation character is called an _identifier_.
 These include variable names, function names, and attribute names.
 They often have associated metadata (for example, their location in memory) which is stored in a _symbol table_, a hash-like data structure.

 Next comes the generation of the _AST_, or Abstract Syntax Tree.
 We type `clang++ -c -Xclang -ast-dump qubit.cpp`, and get the output: